Italy national football team results (2010–present)

 This is a list of the Italy national football team results from 2010 to the present day.
-During this period, Italy have achieved second place at UEFA Euro 2012, third place at the 2013 FIFA Confederations Cup, first place at UEFA Euro 2020, third place at 2020–21 UEFA Nations League and second place at CONMEBOL–UEFA Cup of Champions 2022.
+During this period, Italy have achieved first place at UEFA Euro 2020, second place at UEFA Euro 2012 and the CONMEBOL–UEFA Cup of Champions, and third place at the 2013 FIFA Confederations Cup, 2020–21 UEFA Nations League and 2022–23 UEFA Nations League.